 Opportunities for engagement

-Students can also access our dedicated student volunteering and community engagement team:
+- Students can also access our dedicated student volunteering and community engagement team.

-- broaden their horizons;
+- broadening your horizons;